marcoacierno/Slaughterfield-AD/README.md

 I decided to share it to don't let it die in a folder and because I loved create it :) It's not the best example of "good" "clean" "efficient" code but aannnyywway

+You can play any mode:

+- A/D
+- Area
+- TDM
+- Player vs Player
+- Gungame
+- Fight "All vs All" or "One Vs One"
+- Fallout
+- Last bullet

 The last comment "And this is the end of the best existing A/D GM.
 Stay hungry, stay foolish!" has been aded by Miki after he translated the entire gamemode to English.
 Thank you <3